Soccer positions are essential to understanding the beautiful game, and they shape the tactics and outcomes of matches.

 Or if a team is losing and needs a goal in the last few minutes, a defender could be told to play as a forward in a bid to score.

-How Many Players on a Soccer Team on the Field?
+How Many Players on a Soccer Team?

-A professional soccer team is made up of 11 players on the field.
-Every team must have one goalkeeper and ten outfield players.
-Teams can also have substitute players to replace players that have been injured or are fatigued.
+Every team must have one goalkeeper and ten outfield players, with each fulfilling specific roles within the 11 positions.
+Teams can also have substitute players to replace players who have been injured or are fatigued.

 Youth soccer in most countries is played with smaller teams and smaller pitches to help player development.
 The youngest age groups usually start at 5 players per team, through to 7, 9 and eventually 11.